mindsdb/mindsdb/docs/mindsdb-docs/docs/connect/kafka.md

 MindsDB provides the Kafka connector plugin to connect to the Kafka cluster.

-Please visit the [Kafka Connect Mindsdb](https://www.confluent.io/hub/mindsdb/mindsdb-kafka-connector) page on the official Confluent site.
+Please visit the [Kafka Connect MindsDB page](https://www.confluent.io/hub/mindsdb/mindsdb-kafka-connector) on the official Confluent site.
 It contains all the instructions on how to install the connector from the Confluent hub.

+## Setting up Kafka in Docker

 Let's review the instructions here as well.

-You may use official connector docker image:
+You may use the official connector docker image:

 ```bash
 docker pull mindsdb/mindsdb-kafka-connector
 ```

-The source code of the Kafka connector is located [here](https://github.com/mindsdb/kafka_connector).
-Please read the [instruction](https://github.com/mindsdb/kafka_connector/blob/main/README.md) before building the connector from scratch.
+The source code of the Kafka connector is in the [kafka_connector GitHub repository](https://github.com/mindsdb/kafka_connector).
+Please read the [instructions](https://github.com/mindsdb/kafka_connector/blob/main/README.md) before building the connector from scratch.

-## Inside the Test Docker Environment

-It is possible to integrate and use the Kafka connector as part of your own Kafka cluster.
-Or you may try out our [test docker environment](https://github.com/mindsdb/kafka_connector/blob/main/docker-compose.yml).
+It is possible to integrate and use the Kafka connector as part of your own Kafka cluster, or you may use our test docker environment.

+To try out our [test docker environment](https://github.com/mindsdb/kafka_connector/blob/main/docker-compose.yml), follow the steps below.

 Before you bring the docker container up, please note that there are two types of connector configuration:

  - For [MindsDB Cloud](https://github.com/mindsdb/kafka_connector/blob/main/examples/kafkaConfig.json)
  - For a separate [MindsDB installation](https://github.com/mindsdb/kafka_connector/blob/main/examples/kafkaConfigSeparateMindsdbInstance.json)

- Depending on which option you choose, these files require real values to be set in place of username, password, Kafka connection details, etc. The SASL mechanism details are optional, as local Kafka installation may not have this mechanism configured - or you can use [this data](https://github.com/mindsdb/kafka_connector/blob/main/kafka_server_jaas.conf#L11,L12) for the SASL username and password.
+ No matter which option you choose, these files require real values to be set in place of a username, password, Kafka connection details, etc. The SASL mechanism details are optional, as local Kafka installation may not have this mechanism configured - or you can use [this data](https://github.com/mindsdb/kafka_connector/blob/main/kafka_server_jaas.conf#L11,L12) for the SASL username and password.

- Now that your config files store real data, you can execute the command below from the root of the [Kafka connector repository](https://github.com/mindsdb/kafka_connector) to build the connector and launch it in the test environment locally.
+ Now that your config files store real data, you can execute the command below from the root of the [kafka_connector GitHub repository](https://github.com/mindsdb/kafka_connector) to build the connector and launch it in the test environment locally.

 ```bash
 docker-compose up -d